raygon-renderer/raygon/README.md

 ## Planned Features (not extensive)

-* Memory-optimized scene structure
 * Bidirectional Path Tracing and VCM (Vertex Connection and Merging)
 * Path Space Regularization
 * Plugins
     * Blender, Houdini, Unreal Engine 4, Amethyst, etc.
-    * Provide a public C API for anyone
     * Provide a agnostic network API for anyone
 * LMBVH4 for even faster ray tracing with SIMD
 * Many modern materials such as multi-scatter GGX